KordingLab/KordingLab.github.io/internal.md

 4. **Keep your profile** - don't delete it!
 Alumni remain part of the lab community
 5. **Commit and push** the changes

+### Conference Presentation Policy

+**Important Lab Policy:** Any significant piece of work from the lab should be presented at exactly one conference before submitting to a journal.

+This policy ensures:
+- Work receives feedback from the community before publication
+- Ideas are tested and refined through presentation
+- Lab members gain presentation experience
+- The lab maintains visibility in the research community

+Guidelines:
+- Choose the most appropriate conference for your work
+- Coordinate with Konrad about conference selection
+- Budget for conference attendance should be discussed in advance
+- After presentation, incorporate feedback before journal submission

 ### Adding Publications

 When you publish a paper: